 Sexual harassment is a form of discrimination based on a person's gender.
 Sexual harassment is contrary to the University's values and moral standards, which recognize the dignity and worth of each person, as well as a violation of federal and state laws and University rules and policies.
 Sexual harassment cannot and will not be tolerated by Florida State University, whether by faculty, students, or staff or by others while on property owned by or under the control of the University.
-The Office of Equal Opportunity and Compliance (EOC) is charged with receiving and investigating sexual harassment complaints as set forth in this policy and shall maintain the records pertaining thereto.
-For a definition of Sexual Harassment, examples and a full explanation of the policies and procedure assorted with the University's Sex Discrimination and Sexual Harassment Policy: policies.fsu. edu/sites/g/files/upcbnu486/files/policies/president/ FSU%20Policy%202-2.pdf to assist victims of sexual harassment: A student victim may report to Dean of Students Department, 4322 University Center A, (850) 644-2428; a faculty victim may report to the Office of Faculty Development and Advancement, 314 Westcott Building, (850) 644-6876; an A&P, USPS or OPS victim may report to Human Resources, 6200 University Center A, (850) 645-6519.
-Florida State University's Office Equal Opportunity and Compliance (EOC) is responsible for advancing and monitoring the University's Equal Employment Opportunity (EEO), Affirmative Action (AA), Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA) policies, procedures, programs and initiatives.
+The Title IX Office and the Equity, Diversity and Inclusion Office (EDI) are charged with receiving and investigating sexual harassment complaints as set forth in this policy and shall maintain the records pertaining thereto.
+For a definition of Sexual Harassment, examples and a full explanation of the policies and procedure assorted with the University's Anti-Sexual Misconduct Policy: policies.fsu. edu/sites/g/files/upcbnu486/files/policies/president/ FSU%20Policy%202-2.pdf